 At the University of Tasmania, a research degree is a true mark of endeavour, providing you with the training and skills necessary for a career in academia and beyond.

-- acquire the capacity to formulate a research question and to develop mastery of appropriate conceptual and methodological practices.
+The Degree provides candidates with skills that include the capacity to formulate a significant problem and to develop mastery of appropriate conceptual and methodological practices.

-- acquire advanced specialist research training and provide evidence for independent thought and critical analysis, effective communication and/or expression and expert knowledge of the discipline within a broader framework of knowledge in the international context.
+Candidates will acquire advanced specialist research training and provide evidence for independent thought and critical analysis, effective communication and expert knowledge of the discipline within a broader framework of knowledge in the international context.

 Graduates of a Doctor of Philosophy will be able to: